-Once identified, you can modify these pockets – or any other loops – by using your MIDI keyboard or the macro sliders, effects, and modulation in STITCH.
-To further ensure unique, seamless transitions, Biane suggests playing back your sounds to hear the changes you’ve made and applying modulations and effects where needed.
+Once identified, you can modify these pockets — or any other loops — by using your MIDI keyboard or the macro sliders, effects, and modulation in Stitch.
+To further ensure unique, seamless transitions, Biane suggests playing back your sounds to hear the changes you’ve made, and then applying modulations and effects where needed.

 Manipulating and organizing your own sounds

 Biane creates two tracks that feed into one instance of ARCADE.
 “The top one is just the drum groove, and the bottom one is where I input all my modulation and all my effects,” he explains, noting his organization.
 “That allows me to easily turn off and on all my effects that I’m applying to the track.”